influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/guides/hardware_sizing.md

 Non-string values require approximately three bytes.
 String values require variable space as determined by string compression.

 ## How should I configure my hardware?
-When running InfluxDB in a production environment the `wal` directory the `data` directory should be on separate storage devices.
+When running InfluxDB in a production environment the `wal` directory and the `data` directory should be on separate storage devices.
 This optimization significantly reduces disk contention when the system is under heavy write load.
 This is an important consideration if the write load is highly variable.
 If the write load does not vary by more than 15% the optimization is probably unneeded.

 ## General hardware guidelines for clusters